The information in this article applies to:

 To create a small wood-burning oven as in the above image

-- Select Build> Cabinet> Full Height and click in your view to place this Full Height Cabinet.
+- Select Build> Cabinet> Full Height from the menu and click in your view to place a full height cabinet.

-- Once you have placed the cabinet, use the Select Objects tool to click on the cabinet so that it is selected, and choose the Open Object edit tool to display the Full Height Cabinet Specification dialog box.
+- With the cabinet placed, use the Select Objects tool to click on the cabinet, then choose the Open Object edit button.

 - Next, we are going to go to the Front panel to remove the existing doors and create two openings, one for wood storage and one for our wood-burning oven.